 Cost vs. Qualification: Where All 15 Sources Land

-The fastest sources are almost always the most expensive, and the cheapest sources have the hardest qualification bars.
-No funding product violates this rule in 2026.
+The fastest sources are almost always most expensive.
+The cheapest sources have the hardest qualification bars.

 Funding Sources: Cost of Capital vs. Qualification Difficulty